catfact/wttool/readme.md

 if that can be provided, it is still hugely inconvenient to convert external sound files to the "position, delta" format within SuperCollider.

-this tool does those things painlessly.
+this tool aims to eliminate this pain point.

 it might be profitably expanded in future to accomodate other unusual output formats, or to add features like multisampling.

 ## building

-requires `libsndfile`.
+requires `libsndfile`, cmake, and a c++ compiler supporting c++14.

 build using cmake. the canonical steps for an out-of-tree build apply: